Azure-Samples/azure-spring-boot-samples/aad/spring-cloud-azure-starter-active-directory/aad-web-application-and-resource-server/terraform/README.md

 ```

 ## Verify This Sample
+Now you should be able to open browser to access http://localhost:8080 with the saved user information.

 ## Clean Up Resources
 After running the sample, if you don't want to run the sample, remember to destroy the Azure resources you created to avoid unnecessary billing.